FDio/csit/docs/report/introduction/test_environment_sut_conf_1.rst

   processes
   https://www.kernel.org/doc/Documentation/admin-guide/kernel-parameters.txt
 - **intel_pstate=disable** - [X86] Do not enable intel_pstate as the default
   scaling driver for the supported processors.
-Intel P-State driver decide what P-state (CPU core power state) to use based on requesting policy from the cpufreq core.
+Intel P-State driver decides which P-state (CPU core power state) to use based on requesting policy from the cpufreq core.
 [X86 - Either 32-bit or 64-bit x86] https://www.kernel.org/doc/Documentation/cpu-freq/intel-pstate.txt
 - **nohz_full=<cpu number>-<cpu number>** - [KNL,BOOT] In kernels built with
   CONFIG_NO_HZ_FULL=y, set the specified list of CPUs whose tick will be stopped